claytonneal/nrobot-server/index.md

 **Starting**

-To start NRobotRemoteTray double click on _NRobotRemoteTray.exe_, the application will start and the icon will be visible in the application tray (near the system clock on Windows 7).
+To start NRobot Server double click on _NRobot.Server.exe_, the application will start and the icon will be visible in the application tray (near the system clock on Windows 7).

 **Context Menu**